Julia sets with Ahlfors-regular conformal dimension one: Finite subdivision rules

-We usually consider $\R(S_\R)$ and $S_\R$ as different CW-complex structures on the same sphere $S^2$.
-The finite subdivision rule $\R$ is {\it orientation preserving} (resp.\@ {\it reversing}) if $f$ is orientation preserving (resp.\@ reversing).
+By considering $\R(S_\R)$ and $S_\R$ as different CW-complex structures on the same sphere $S^2$, we see $f$ as a map from $S^2$ to itself.
+A finite subdivision rule $\R$ is {\it orientation preserving} (resp.\@ {\it reversing}) if $f$ is orientation preserving (resp.\@ reversing).
 In this paper, we always assume $\R$ is orientation preserving.
-The subdivision map $f$ is a \pcf branched covering of the sphere with $P_f \subset \V(S_\R)$.
+Because the subdivision map $f\from \R(S_\R) \to S_\R$ is cellular, $f$ is a \pcf branched covering of the sphere with $P_f \subset \V(S_\R)$.